How to Know When to Change Your Product Packaging

 • Stay recognizable: If you already have an established consumer base, ensure your logo and use of color will continue to attract your existing customers.

 • Choose a convenient solution: Whether you decide to package your product in a box, bag or resealable stand-up pouch, keep convenience in mind.
 Think about how your consumer will need to use your goods.
 If it’s a food item, is it one serving or several?
 Does it need a closeable seal to keep it from going stale?
 Is the opening generous enough to reach into?
+A small change can have a big impact on customer satisfaction.

 Physical prototype example - Bottle with label close up